icerpc/icerpc-docs/pages/slice/language-reference/index.md

 ## Symbol conventions

 Symbols produced by lexical grammars are written in `snake_case` and symbols produced by syntactic grammars are written in `PascalCase`.

-This specification defines and references a set of 'convenience' symbols that exist only to simplify the specification and do not necessarily appear within actual implementations.
+We define several convenience symbols that exist only to improve readability and do not necessarily appear within actual implementations.
 These convenience tokens are written in `SCREAMING_SNAKE_CASE` and are defined by the following regular expressions:

 ```ebnf {% showTitle=false %}
 LETTER: "[a-zA-Z]";